notslang/jade-book/views/_ch6.md

 </ul>
 ```

-Simpler mixins don’t even need to accept arguments, and can be called without args too:
+Simpler mixins don't even need to accept arguments, and can be called without args too:

 ```jade
 mixin copyleft